hemamachireddy/Online-Pharmacy-store/README.md

 ## 🛠️ Tech Stack
 - **HTML** (with inline CSS and JavaScript)
 ## How to Run
-1. Open `pharma.html` in your browser.
+1. Open `pharma.html` in your VS Code.
 2. Explore features like **Medicine ordering** and **Lab test booking**.
 ## Future Enhancements
 -  Add online payment gateway